1982 St. Louis Cardinals (NFL) season

 The 1982 St. Louis Cardinals season was the franchise’s 63rd year with the National Football League and the 23rd season in St. Louis.
 It was the Cardinals first postseason appearance since 1975, and their last before the team’s 1988 move to Arizona, as well as the last NFL postseason appearance for any St. Louis franchise until the Rams’ Super Bowl championship season of 1999.
 The 1982 Football Cardinals were 5–4 during the regular-season.

-This season would be the last season the Cardinals made the playoffs until 1998, when the team was far into its current tenure in Arizona.
+In the postseason the Cardinals faced the Green Bay Packers and were trounced 41–16.
+This season would be the last season the Cardinals made the playoffs until 1998, when the team was far into its tenure in Arizona.
+This was the only postseason appearance for the franchise between 1976 and 1997.